rethinkdb/rethinkdb/NOTES.md

 ## Improvements ##

 * Server
-  * Significantly improved performance of read operations by up to 50x by lazily deserializing data (#1915, #2244, #2652)
+  * Significantly improved performance of read operations by lazily deserializing data: ~1.15x faster for simple queries, ~2x faster for many analytical queries, and ~50x for count queries (#1915, #2244, #2652)
   * Removed the option for `datum_t` to be uninitialized (#2985)
   * Improved the performance of `zip` by replacing the `zip_datum_stream_t` type with a transformer function (#2654)
-  * Removed the word "OPAQUE" from error messages when the data in the selection could not be printed (#972)
+  * Clarified error messages when the data in the selection could not be printed (#972)
   * Improved performance of `r.match` by adding regex caching and a framework for generic query-based caches (#2196)
 * Testing